There is more to entrepreneurship than just the business itself, and becoming a successful entrepreneur is not as easy as eating cake.

 As a small business owner, it is important to always understand why some startups failed and make sure you don’t make the same mistakes.

-Why so many startups continue to struggle to survive?
+Why do so many startups continue to struggle to survive?
 Although businesses fail for a multitude of reasons, the underlying issues are surprisingly common.

 What makes a great entrepreneur